Aaron Heller

 Roger Kendrick

 Roger Kendrick began his career with the Boston Fire Department in 2000.
 As a Firefighter he served on Engine 37, Tower Ladder 3 and was also the Aide to Division One.
-He is a Massachusetts state certified EMT and holds a BS in Business Management.
-In November 2014, he was promoted to Fire Lieutenant where he is assigned to Engine 39.
+He is a Massachusetts state certified EMT and holds a BS in Business Management from Babson College.
+Since being promoted to Lieutenant in November 2014, Roger covered Rescue 2 for 10 months, was assigned to Engine 39 (South Boston) and is now assigned to Ladder 7 (Dorchester).
 Roger is also a proud member of the New England FOOLS.

 Don Kernan

 Don Kernan began his Fire Service career in 2000 with the New Egypt Volunteer Fire Company, where he continues to be active.
-He holds many offices including Assistant Chief and President.
+He has held many offices including Assistant Chief and President.
 He also served proudly with the Falls Township (Pa) Volunteer Fire Company.
 He is a NJ Level 1 Fire Instructor and a NJ certified Fire Officer and Strike Team Leader.
 He started a Junior Firefighter Program at New Egypt and now one of his proudest accomplishments is that his first group of “kids” are his officers.
-He believes that the best part of him is being in the Fire Service and the Best part of that Best part is being able to instruct juniors and probies.
 Don is also a representative for Global Gear Initiative, a group dedicated to providing recycled fire gear to South American fire departments.

 Mark Williams